The High Court yesterday enshrined the ‘but for’ causation threshold in Barnes v Addy claims for knowing assistance of breaches of fiduciary duty.

 In Ancient Order of Foresters in Victoria Friendly Society Limited v Lifeplan Australia Friendly Society Limited HCA 43, the parties each marketed and provided funeral plans.
 Two employees of Lifeplan approached Foresters with a proposal to assist Foresters to capture Lifeplan’s customers, divulging Lifeplan’s confidential information to Foresters.
 Foresters accepted the proposal and was found to have knowingly assisted the employees’ breach of their fiduciary duties to Lifeplan.
 Foresters was held liable to account to Lifeplan for the gains of what became a profitable business.

 The Court held that in deciding whether to order an account, no distinction should be drawn between accessorial and primary liability for breach of duty.
 Both wrongdoers are held liable to prevent unjust enrichment and to remove a fiduciary’s incentive to act otherwise than in the interests of the principal.
-So, Foresters as knowing participant in the employees’ breach, was liable to account for its profits.
+So, Foresters, as a knowing participant in the employees’ breach, was liable to account for its profits.

 Two questions then arose on the remedy of an account of profits: